Generic stabilizers in actions of simple algebraic groups: Large triples and associated first quadruples

 \section{Large triples and associated first quadruples}

-In this section we shall treat the large triples and associated first quadruples not dealt with in Chapter~\ref{chap: triples and first quadruples with TGS}, and establish the entries in Table~\ref{table: large triple and first quadruple non-TGS}, thus proving Theorem~\ref{thm: large triple and first quadruple generic stab}.
+In this section we shall treat the large triples not dealt with in Chapter~\ref{chap: TGS triples} and the associated first quadruples, and establish the entries in Table~\ref{table: large triple and first quadruple non-TGS}, thus proving Theorem~\ref{thm: large triple and first quadruple generic stab}.
 We shall begin with the $p$-restricted triples and associated first quadruples, including the two cases treated in Propositions~\ref{prop: C_4, omega_3, p = 3, nets} and \ref{prop: B_2, omega_1 + omega_2, p = 5, nets}, where we showed that the triples have TGS but were unable to deduce the same of the associated first quadruples; we shall conclude by considering the two cases where the triple is not $p$-restricted.

 The first three results in this section will be proved using the approach of Section~\ref{sect: semisimple auts}.
 Recall that we take a simple algebraic group $H$ of simply connected type over $K$, and let $\theta$ be a semisimple automorphism of $H$ of order $r$ coprime to $p$; then $\theta$ acts on $\L(H)$, and for $i = 0, 1, \dots, r - 1$ we write $\L(H)_{(i)}$ for the eigenspace corresponding to the eigenvalue ${\eta_r}^i$.
 Writing $Z(\L(H))_{(1)} = Z(\L(H)) \cap \L(H)_{(1)}$, we consider the action of the group $C_H(\theta)$ on the module $\L(H)_{(1)}/Z(\L(H))_{(1)}$.